 Watching President Trump’s February 16th press conference, I felt stunned into silence.
 I could not think of how to comment on that performance.
 These notes are my attempt to figure out why.
-They are a departure from my usual writing: more speculative.
-I’m reaching for something here.
-Which means I could be wrong about some or maybe all of it.
-If I am, you will tell me.

 1. Since the start of the Cold War 70 years ago, Americans have been aware of a crazy thing about the holder of the Presidency.
 That person could blow up the world.
 The possibility of nuclear annihilation changed the institution by introducing new psychological facts to the relationship between the American people and the occupant of the White House.
 And, we should add, between the publics of other nations and the American President.
 For this was a terrible power to invest in one man.
 (It has always been a man, which is part of the terror, so I will be using the masculine pronoun throughout.)